LGBTQ rights in Taiwan

 The rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the Republic of China (Taiwan) are regarded as some of the most comprehensive of those in Asia.
 Both male and female same-sex sexual activity are legal, and same-sex marriage was legalized on 24 May 2019, following a Constitutional Court ruling in May 2017.
 Same-sex couples are able to jointly adopt children since 2023.
 Discrimination on the basis of sexual orientation, gender identity and gender characteristics in education has been banned nationwide since 2004.
 With regard to employment, discrimination on the basis of sexual orientation has also been prohibited by law since 2007.

 The Executive Yuan first proposed the legal recognition of same-sex marriage in 2003; however, the bill received strong opposition at that time and was not voted on in the Legislative Yuan.
 14 years later on 24 May 2017, the Judicial Yuan ruled that the existing marriage law was unconstitutional, and that same-sex couples should gain the right to marry.
 The court gave the Legislative Yuan a maximum of two years to either amend existing laws or enact laws to provide legal recognition of same-sex marriage.
 According to the court ruling, if it failed to do so by 24 May 2019, same-sex marriage would automatically become legal for the first time in Asia.

-Although a 2018 Taiwanese referendum rejected same-sex marital rights 68% to 31%, it was ultimately vetoed by the government, affirming the court ruling.
-On 17 May 2019, the Legislative Yuan approved a bill, submitted by the Executive Yuan, recognizing marriage for same-sex couples.
-The bill was signed into law by President Tsai Ing-wen on 22 May and went into effect on 24 May.
-Thus, Taiwan became the first country in Asia (and first non-UN recognized entity) to recognize same-sex marriage at the state level.